badlydrawnrob/anki/README.md

 ## 10 years legacy

-> **🕰 Tried and tested over 10+ years!** so you can trust it.
+> **🕰 Tried and tested over 10+ years!** Flashcards you can trust.

-**I've been writing flashcards a long timeOpensource for 10+ years!** I've been writing flashcards a long time, so I've taken all that knowledge and distilled my experience in an app that speeds up learning and remembering (without all the mistakes I made!).
+**I've been writing flashcards a long time!** I've taken all that knowledge and experience and distilled it into a tool that will speed up learning and remembering (without all the mistakes I made!).

 **Opensource for 10+ years!** I've seen things come and go, and flashcards have been a constant in my learning.
 I don't code super often, so they're invaluable to keep my mind working.
 It's great to be part of the opensource community, even if we disagree sometimes.[^3]